-Septic Tank (GRAF)
+Septic Tank (GRAF or COERCO)

 Effluent (liquid) flows through the tank and heavy particles sink to the bottom, while scum (mostly oil and grease) floats to the top.
 Over time, some of the solids that settle to the bottom are degraded anaerobically.
 However, the rate of accumulation is faster than the rate of decomposition, and the accumulated sludge and scum must be periodically removed.